Home | Getting Started | Volunteers | Meetings | Newsletters | Links | Publications | Library | Membership | Member Pages | DNA | Contacts | About Us

 ZagrodzkySara Zagrodzky

-Topic will cover multiple ways to look at your tree for accuracy, duplicates located, and separating people of the same name.
-The focus will be on the use of sources and time and place.
+Topic covered multiple ways to look at your tree for accuracy, duplicates located, and separating people of the same name.
+The focus was on the use of sources and time and place.

 Sara is currently President of Middlesex Genealogical Society, a Board Member for the Norwalk Senior Center Genealogy Club.
 She is also a member of the following: Goodwives River Chapter National Society Daughters of the American Revolution, Darien Historical Society Education Committee, National Genealogical Society, Connecticut Ancestry Society, New York Genealogical & Biographical Society, New England Historic Genealogical Society, and Cos Cob Genealogy Club.
 She is a past Board Member of the Goodwives River Chapter NSDAR and the Darien Historical Society.
 Sara served as Past Chair for the Darien Memorial Day Parade and past assistant to Janeen Bjork’s Norwalk Community College Lifetime Learners Beginners Genealogy Class.
 She has made presentations to Norwalk Senior Center Genealogy Club on: “Spelling Varieties - checking name spellings on all records” and “Comparison of Ancestry and Family Search Ancestry DNA tree tags and ThruLines.”
 She works as a genealogy researcher and has attended numerous conferences around the United States.